The Grable Foundation

 • On Fred Rogers' influence: "If there really is one person responsible for what's happening here in Pittsburgh, in Western Pennsylvania, it's Fred Rogers."

 • On supporting transformative opportunities: "We support the transformative opportunities The Pittsburgh Promise brings to children in our region.
-We recognize the potential impact of this educational incentive on the life prospects for children."
+We recognise the potential impact of this educational incentive on the life prospects for children."

 Application Process & Timeline